mohankumargupta/blocklyjavascript/slidedev-src/01-online-resources/slides.md

 https://stackblitz.com/edit/web-platform

-<br><br>
+<br><br><br>

-Benefits:
+Tips:

-- do html in index.html
+- console access, click the word Console in the bottom right corner
-- do css in styles.css
+- Ctrl-B to hide sidebar, Ctrl-B again to show
-- do javascript in script.js
+- You can make the preview bigger by dragging the dividing line
 <!--
 You can have `style` tag in markdown to override the style for the current page.
 Learn more: https://sli.dev/features/slide-scope-style